mgalland/docker-for-teaching/README.md

-# Docker images for the GLS Master course
+# Docker images for Bachelor/Master courses and training workshops

-These Docker files are used to build computational environments for various courses:
+These Docker files are used to build computational environments to teach students or train employees.
+For instance, these are used in:
-* Master Green Life Sciences course called "Tools in Molecular Biology"
+* the Master Green Life Sciences.
+For the course entitled "Tools in Molecular Biology"
-* Carpentry-style courses "RNA-seq" and "shotgun-microbiome" of the Green Life Sciences Master course.
-The images are automatically tested and built on Docker Hub.
+* the Carpentry-style courses "RNA-seq" and "shotgun-microbiome".

+Docker images are automatically tested and built on Docker Hub.

 All Docker images ready to use are available at the [Dockerhub master-gls repository](https://hub.docker.com/repository/docker/scienceparkstudygroup/master-gls/general).